kaizen-ai/kaizenflow/docs/How_to_integrate_repos.md

 # Concepts

 - We have two dirs storing two forks of the same repo
-  - Files are touched, e.g., added, modified, deleted in each forks
+    - Files are touched (e.g., added, modified, deleted) in each forks
     - The most problematic files are the files that are modified in both forks
     - Files that are added or deleted in one fork, should be added / deleted also in the other fork
-- Often we can integrate "by directory", i.e., finding entire directories that we were touched in one branch but not the other
+- Often we can integrate "by directory", i.e., finding entire directories that were touched in one branch but not in the other
     - In this case we can simply copy the entire dir from one dir to the other
 - Other times we need to integrate "by file"

 - There are various interesting Git reference points:
-  1. The branch point for each branch, at which the integration branch was started
+    1) the branch point for each fork, at which the integration branch was started
-  2. The last integration point for each branch, at which the repos are the same, or at least aligned
+    2) the last integration point for each fork, at which the repos are the same, or at least aligned

-# Invariants for the integration set-up
+# Invariants for the integration workflows

-- The user runs commands in an abs_dir, e.g., `/Users/saggese/src/{amp1,cmamp1}`
+- The user runs commands in an abs dir, e.g., `/Users/saggese/src/{amp1,cmamp1}`
 - The user refers in the command line to `dir_basename`, which is the basename of the integration directories (e.g., `amp1`, `cmamp1`, `sorrentum1`)
-  - The "src_dir_basename" is the one where the command is issued
+  - The `src_dir_basename` is the one where the command is issued
-  - The "dst_dir_basename" is assumed to be parallel to the "src_dir_basename"
+  - The `dst_dir_basename` is assumed to be parallel to the `src_dir_basename`
-- The dirs are then transformed in absolute dirs "abs_src_dir"
+- The dirs are then transformed in absolute dirs `abs_src_dir`

 # Integration process